ImageEvent

 Enlarge photo 1212

 iIn the beginning, he was obviously unaccustomed to leash walking, and would thrash and try to back out of the "noose."
-But it didn't take him too long before figuring out that the leash means an adventure, which he likes.
-He has made good progress on walking competently on leash and he really enjoys getting out into the neighborhood.
+But it didn't take him too long before figuring out that the leash meant being able to get out into the neighborhood on a walk, which he likes.
+He has made really good progress on walking competently on leash, not pulling nor resisting forward motion.

 Enlarge photo 1313